 All references to "we," "us," "our" and "our company" in this annual report are to Chunghwa Telecom Co., Ltd. and our consolidated subsidiaries, unless the context otherwise requires.
 All references to "shares" and "common shares" are to our common shares, par value NT\$10 per share, and to "ADSs" are to our American depositary shares, each of which represents ten of our common shares.
 The ADSs are issued under the deposit agreement, as amended, supplemented or modified from time to time, originally dated as of July 17, 2003, among Chunghwa Telecom Co., Ltd. and the Bank of New York, and amended and restated on November 14, 2007, among Chunghwa Telecom Co., Ltd. and JP Morgan Chase Bank, as depository, and the holders and beneficial owners of American Depositary Receipts issued thereunder.
 All references to "Taiwan" are to the island of Taiwan and other areas under the effective control of the Republic of China.
-All references to the government of the Republic of China" are to the government of the Republic of China.
+All references to "the government" or "the government of the Republic of China" are to the government of the Republic of China.
 All references to the "Ministry of Transportation and Communications" are to the Ministry of Transportation and Communications of the Republic of China.
-All references to the "Ministry of Transportation and Futures Bureau" are to the Securities and Futures Bureau of the Republic of China or its predecessors, as applicable.
-"ROC GAAP" means the generally accepted accounting principles of the Republic of China, and "U.S. GAAP" means the generally accepted accounting principles of the Republic of China, and "U.S. GAAP" means the generally accepted accounting principles of the Republic of China, and "U.S. GAAP" means the generally accepted accounting principles of the context otherwise requires, references in this annual report to financial and operational data for a particular year refer to the fiscal year of our company ending December 31 of that year.
+All references to the "Securities and Futures Bureau" are to the Securities and Futures Bureau of the Republic of China or its predecessors, as applicable.
+"ROC GAAP" means the generally accepted accounting principles of the Republic of China, and "U.S. GAAP" means the generally accepted accounting principles of the United States.
+Any discrepancies in any table between totals and sums of the amounts listed are due to rounding.
+Unless otherwise indicated, or the context otherwise requires, references in this annual report to financial and operational data for a particular year refer to the fiscal year of our company ending December 31 of that year.

-When we refer to our "privatization" or our being "privatized" in this annual report, we mean our status as a non-state-owned entity after the government reduced its ownership of our outstanding common shares, including our common shares owned by entities majority-owned by the government, to less than 50%.
+When we refer to our "privatization" or our being "privatized" in this annual report, we mean our status as a non-stateowned entity after the government reduced its ownership of our outstanding common shares, including our common shares owned by entities majority-owned by the government, to less than 50%.
 We were privatized in August 2005.